 Even if all of the required courses transfer from the longer degree to the shorter type degree, the student must earn at least one-third of the hours required for the second degree in the relevant or cognate disciplines to receive the second degree.

 Full-time Course Load

 A full-time graduate student load on the main campus is a minimum of nine (9) credit hours per semester, while a full-time load for extension center graduate students is a minimum of two courses per semester.
 Only regular semester and hybrid courses count toward full-time load.
-(Internet classes, independent directed studies, practicums, and academic workshops do not count toward full-time load).
+(Internet classes, independent directed studies, practicums, and academic intensives do not count toward full-time load).
 Students must have full-time status to be eligible for financial aid and student housing.
 When withdrawal from a class places the student’s course load at less than nine credit hours, the student can lose eligibility for financial aid and student housing.